Actual performance & risks

 - Large drawdowns on the way to a long-term average can leave you without means to live your life.

 - Several banks went broke or needed and received financial injections on their ways to long-term averages during the last financial crisis as they were too big to fail.

 DigiFundManager uses the Risk-Reward-Ratio (RRR) as a number to represent the balance between your investment at risk and your expected annualized result.
 We take the absolute value of the MDD as the Risk, and for the Reward we take the annualized results, both over the validation period.
+Professionals may be better acquainted with the MAR ratio or indicator, which equals the inverse of the RRR.
 For Indices, RRR ≈ 6 - 8, so that the maximum interim value at risk is on the order of half of your investment when the annualized reward is of the order of 7%-8%.
 By using hedging and statistical techniques like the one developed by Markowitz, one may be able to reduce the RRR from ≈ 6 - 8 to a more balanced value of about 1 to 0.5 of properly screened and ranked portfolios.